ericfei0521/ericfei0521/README.md

 ### Hi there, I am Chun Yen Fei  👋

-I am a Front-End Developer with PM and VFX artist background , creating modern and user friendly interfaces.
-I've had the chance to join a high intance program , Within 4 months i accomplished two major projects Witch are a pure JS e-commerce website & React framework project management plateform .
-Hope can make this world a little bit better and fancy through 3D skills and code.
+Hello, my name is Chun Yen Fei 👋
+I'm a Front-End Developer with a background in project management and VFX artistry, and I specialize in creating modern, user-friendly interfaces.
+I have completed a high-intensity program that enabled me to accomplish two major projects in just four months: a pure JS e-commerce website and a project management platform built with React framework.
+My passion is to use my 3D skills and coding abilities to make the world a better and more aesthetically pleasing place.
+I am an efficient team player who loves to learn new skills and has an open-minded approach to problem-solving, always striving to find innovative solutions to complex challenges.

 I am a efficient team player and love to learn new skills , open mind thinking and always try to create or solve problems through many different ways.